-College highlights: First-team All-Big 12 performer, including first-team as a senior ...
-Caught 187 passes for 3102 yards and 24 TDs, leaving Baylor as the school’s third-leading receiver in all three categories ...
-Scored 21 of his 24 TDs on plays of 40 yards-or-longer, the most in NCAA history ...
-Average length of his 24 TDs was 50.6 yards, and nine of his TDs were on plays of 60 yards-or-longer ...
-Part of first Baylor class to play in four straight bowl games, capped off with the program’s first ever Big 12 championship and BCS bowl berth.
+College: Played four seasons (2010-13) at Baylor, seeing action in 48 games (31 starts) ...
+Three-time All-Big 12 performer, including first-team as a senior ...
+Caught 187 passes for 3102 yards and 24 TDs, leaving as Baylor ranked third all-time in all three categories ...
+Scored 21 of his 24 TDs on plays of 40 or more yards, most 40-plus TD catches I NCAA history ...
+Part of the first class of Baylor players to play in four straight bowl games, capped off by program’s first Big 12 title and BCS bowl.